jay1535/MEMO/README.md

 # 📝 SwiftNote

-**Memo** is a simple and intuitive **note-taking app** designed to help users organize their thoughts, tasks, and ideas efficiently.
+**SwiftNote** is a simple and intuitive **note-taking app** designed to help users organize their thoughts, tasks, and ideas efficiently.
-With Memo, you can quickly create, edit, and manage notes with ease.
+With swiftNote, you can quickly create, edit, and manage notes with ease.

 ---